Margaret Thatcher's power suits, handbags go on sale

 Known as the "Iron Lady", Thatcher was Britain's longest-serving prime minister of the 20th century.

-She favored well-cut suits in strong colors, smart handbags and silk scarves, which became synonymous with term "power dressing."
+She favoured well-cut suits in strong colours, smart handbags and silk scarves, which became synonymous with term "power dressing."

 Her handbags were an essential part of the ensemble and even entered the political vocabulary of the time as figurative accessories to her uncompromising approach, especially where European leaders were concerned.